 Big gross motor milestones can happen at a wide range of times which is why sometimes you hear about a 6 month regression, 9 month regression or 10 month regression too.
 The truth is these regressions in sleep happen at different times for different babies because of the differences in their development and when they are working on certain milestones.

 These so called sleep regressions are less about sleep and more about development.
 Learning these new skills is a competing priority in their brains with sleep.
-So you see a loss of the sleep progress you’ve seen because sleep isn’t the priority in baby’s brain at the moment.
+So you see a loss of the sleep progress you’ve seen because sleep isn’t the priority in your baby’s brain at the moment.

 Disruptions in sleep are very linked to developmental leaps and therefore there isn’t a ton you can do to avoid any impacts on sleep, but there are things you can do to minimize those disruptions.